Jim Belushi: Career

 In August 2020, Discovery Channel started airing a series about Belushi and his cannabis farm in Oregon, called Growing Belushi.

 In August 2022, Belushi appeared as Brother Zee, with Aykroyd and The Blues Brothers Band, at the first Blues Brothers Con event held at Old Joliet Prison Historical Site.
-The two day festival also featured a screening of the film and performances from Mondo Cortez & The Chicago Blues Angels, Lil' Ed & The Blues Imperials and Dave Weld & The Imperial Flames.
+The two day festival also featured a screening of the film and performances from Mondo Cortez & The Chicago Blues Angels, Lil' Ed & The Blues Imperials, and Dave Weld & The Imperial Flames.

+In March 2026, Belushi began hosting a new series on A&E, titled K9 PD with Jim Belushi.
+It is produced by Dan Abrams' Law & Crime.